 I stepped out of my office to smoke a joint and reflect on these matters, something I had been doing in my office, but had recently departed, as I had moved to a former warehouse in the back of the building, something necessitated by a crackdown on smoking.
 But the crackdown had just been extended to the warehouse as well, so I sought refuge in the stairwell.

-Steve Bloom, the recently appointed news editor was there, along with some hippie dude I didn’t know, and he proceeded to pull out a stash of whippets and he began inhaling them in rapid succession.
+Steve Bloom, the recently appointed news editor was there, along with a member of the Cannabis Action Network from the Bay Area who was dropping off a flyer.
+There was also some hippie dude I didn’t know, and after the dude from CAN left, the hippie proceeded to pull out a stash of whippets and he began inhaling them in rapid succession.
 Bloom asked when he was going to share, and he said, “Sorry, I only have my dose and nothing more.”

-I fired my joint, while Bloom showed me a flyer he’d been handed while attending a recent Grateful Dead show in Oakland.
+I fired my joint, while Bloom showed me the flyer that had been circulated at a Grateful Dead show in Oakland.
 “Check this out,” he said.
 “It’s really silly.”

 I don’t have immense satori moments often, but I’d been time traveling through the Vedas for hours and still had a foot in distant past, so when I saw that crude flyer asking people to come to the sunset-view ridge of Mt.
 Tam at 4:20 PM on April 20th, it assumed Biblical proportions in my mind, and I expressed these feelings instantly, because this was a sign, and something that could be employed to give meaning to my Cannabis Cup ceremony and also help make marijuana legal.
 But for those not into numerology or the study of secret societies, this is just silliness with no meaning.
 Some people “got” 420 and employed the magic to enhance their cannabis experience and help legitimize pot in ceremony, while for others, it remained a joke and nothing more.